Inselnova Wiki

 How Raiding Works

 Send a war fleet to any uninhabited island.
-Your forces engage the wild defenders on arrival — if victorious, your ships load up whatever resources the shore holds and sail home.
+Your forces engage the wild defenders on arrival.
+If victorious, your ships load up whatever resources the shore holds and sail home.
 The fleet returns automatically; surviving units and plunder are delivered to your harbour on arrival.

 • Only uninhabited islands can be raided.
 Attacking a player settlement is a full assault, not a raid.